-The Monitoring Team has previously pointed to strained relationships between the CDP and the CPC, a lack of overall progress at overhauling the District Policing Committees under the DPC Implementation Plan, and the need for further development of CDP's "comprehensive and integrated community and problem-oriented policing model" to "promote and strengthen partnerships with the community. . . and increase community confidence in the CDP."23 Again, while speculative, had CDP fully committed to community engagement and communication, it would have had better access to sources of information about what was likely to transpire on May 30, 2020.
+The Monitoring Team has previously pointed to strained relationships between the CDP and the CPC, a lack of overall progress at overhauling the District Policing Committees under the DPC Implementation Plan, and the need for further development of CDP's "comprehensive and integrated community and problem-oriented policing model" to "promote and strengthen partnerships with the community. . . and increase community engagement and communication, it would have had better access to sources of information about what was likely to transpire on May 30, 2020.
 Whether or not those sources proved fruitful, CDP could, in retrospect, at least point to its good faith efforts to engage with the community.